Time After Time (Cyndi Lauper song): Chart performance

 "Time After Time" became Lauper's first number-one single on the Billboard charts, reaching the top of the Billboard Hot 100 chart in June 1984.
-It also reached the top of the Adult Contemporary and Canadian Singles Chart.
+It also reached the top of the U.S. Adult Contemporary list, and The Record's and RPM Top Singles charts in Canada.
 In Europe, the single peaked at number 2, on July 9, 1984.
-In the United Kingdom, "Time After Time" first peaked at number 54 on March 24, 1984, while peaking later at number 3, on July 14, 1984.
+In the United Kingdom, "Time After Time" debuted at number 54 on March 24, 1984, while peaking later at number 3, on July 14, 1984.
 In New Zealand, the song reached number 3, in Austria it reached number 5, in Switzerland it reached number 7, in France it peaked at number 9 and in Sweden it reached a peak of number 10.
+In Mexico's Notitas Musicales or Hit Parade the song was number 2 for four weeks, beginning on June 15, 1984.

+A version from Lauper's ninth studio album, The Body Acoustic (2005), featuring Canadian singer-songwriter Sarah McLachlan, reached No. 14 on the Adult Contemporary chart.

 Music video

-The video for "Time After Time" was directed by Edd Griles (who had previously directed the music video for "Girls Just Want to Have Fun") and its storyline is about a young woman leaving her lover behind.
-Lauper's mother, brother, and then-boyfriend, David Wolff, appear in the video, and Lou Albano, who played her father in the "Girls Just Want to Have Fun" video, can be seen as a cook.
-Portions of the video were filmed at the now-demolished Tom's Diner in Roxbury Township, New Jersey, the intersection of Route 46 and Route 10 and at the Morristown train station.
-Portions of the video were also shot in front of Betty's Department Store in Wharton, New Jersey, which was a staple of the community in the 1970s.
+The video for "Time After Time" was directed by Edd Griles, who had directed the music video for "Girls Just Want to Have Fun".
+The video follows a young woman leaving her lover behind.
+Lauper's mother, brother, and boyfriend, Dave Wolff, appear in the video, and Lou Albano, who played her father in the "Girls Just Want to Have Fun" video, can be seen as a cook.
+Portions of the video were filmed at the Tom's Diner, since demolished, in Roxbury, New Jersey, the intersection of Route 46 and Route 10, and at the Morristown train station.

+Portions of the video were also shot in front of Betty's Department Store at the intersection of South Main Street and East Central Avenue in Wharton, New Jersey, which was a staple of the community in the 1970s.
+Lauper's "home" where she says goodbye to her mother still stands on Hurd Street in Wharton, New Jersey.
 According to Lauper, "It was important to me that we were natural and human in the video.
 I wanted to convey somebody who walked her own path and did not always get along with everyone and did not always marry the guy."
-The video opens with Lauper watching the 1936 film The Garden of Allah and the final scene, where she gets on the train and waves goodbye to David, has Lauper crying for real.
+The video opens with Lauper watching the adventure drama romance film The Garden of Allah (1936), and the final scene, where she gets on the train and waves goodbye to David, Lauper is crying.